 - If no one is available to practice on you may use a couch cushion or pillow.

-Next class To Be Announced.
-If you would like to receive notification of our next classes, sign up to our newsletter here.
+If you would like to receive notification of our future classes and webinars, sign up to our newsletter here.